I could happily sit for hours in my soft, quiet shelter. Immersed in my own little world. Miles away from the business and bustle of life.

 To one side, a limply hanging corner.

-And, beside it, the broken lamp.
+And, beside it, the broken vase.

 Even a fool could have figured out what had happened.
 And Mom certainly wasn't a fool.